Candice K. Brower, Regional Counsel, Office of Criminal Conflict and Civil Regional Counsel, 1st DCA Region

-Candice Brower is a Board-Certified attorney in the area of juvenile law.
-This area of law concentrates not only on the rights of juveniles but also on every area of dependency and termination of parental rights cases.
-This is roughly half of all of the types of cases that the Regional Counsel’s offices are assigned to handle.
-She was with the first group of attorneys ever to achieve this type of certification.
-Candice serves on the Florida Bar Juvenile Rules Committee and was appointed to serve on the Special Committee for Parent and Child Representation.
-She is committed to protecting the rights of those involved in the juvenile and dependency courts by helping to improve the system to which she has devoted her career.
+Candice Brower is a Board-Certified attorney in the area of Juvenile Law and in 2019 was the recipient of the Award for Excellence in the Promotion of Board Certification from the Florida Bar.
+Juvenile law concentrates not only on the rights of juveniles in the delinquency system but also on every area of dependency and termination of parental rights cases.
+These types of cases combined constitute almost half of all of the types of cases that the Regional Counsel’s offices are assigned to handle.
+She was with the first group of attorneys ever to achieve this type of board-certification.
+Candice was appointed by the Florida Supreme Court in 2018 to serve on the Steering Committee on Families and Children in the Court which works to “establish a fully integrated, comprehensive approach to handling all cases involving children and families.” – Chief Justice Charles T. Canady, Supreme Court of Florida.
+Also in that year, Candice was selected to serve on the advisory committee to Governor-elect DeSantis’ Public Safety Transition Team.
+She serves as the Vice Chair of the Florida Bar Juvenile Rules Committee and was appointed to serve on the Special Committee for Parent and Child Representation.
+She is on the Executive Council for the Public Interest Law Section of the Florida Bar and is a member of the statewide Dependency Court Improvement Panel.
+In 2019, Candice was appointed to the Child Forensic Interview Advisory Committee (http://www.floridahealth.gov/programs-and-services/childrens-health/forensic-interview-taskforce/index.html.)
+She is committed to protecting the rights of those involved in juvenile and dependency courts by helping to improve the system to which she has devoted her career.

-Candice is also an experienced criminal lawyer.
-When Candice earned her law degree in 1997 she became a criminal prosecutor for the Third Judicial Circuit of Florida prosecuting all types of crimes.
-Before taking the bar exam she was assigned to the misdemeanor and juvenile divisions and was trained to try jury trials while studying for the Florida Bar.
-When she earned her Florida Bar license she was quickly elevated to the career criminal division prosecuting violent felonies, prison release re-offenders, violent career criminals, habitual felony offenders and habitual violent felony offenders.
+Candice is also an experienced criminal trial lawyer.
+When Candice earned her law degree in 1997 she became a criminal prosecutor for the State Attorney in the Third Judicial Circuit of Florida.
+She began in the misdemeanor and juvenile divisions and was quickly elevated to the career criminal division where she prosecuted violent felonies, prison release re-offenders, violent career criminals, habitual felony offenders and habitual violent felony offenders.

-She left the State Attorney’s office in 2000 with a Distinguished Service Award and opened up her own firm in her home town of Gainesville Florida.
-She was the sole partner of C. Kaye Brower, P.A. and then Candice K. Brower, PLLC.
+She left the State Attorney’s office in 2000 with a Distinguished Service Award and opened up her own firm in her home town of Gainesville, Florida.
 She defended clients in criminal cases, parents in dependency cases and juveniles in delinquency cases.
 Her practice also consisted of civil litigation including landlord/tenant, personal injury, wrongful death and contracts.